 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like cymophobia (which is in fact the formal diagnostic term for wave fear) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like cymophobia (which is in fact the formal diagnostic term for wave-like motion fear) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including cymophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of wave-like motion fear makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with cymophobia simply learn to avoid the waves situations that frighten them.